phantombuster/legacy-docs/api.rst

     Return the agent's console output starting from this position (optional, ``0`` by default).
 This number roughly corresponds to the number of bytes emitted by the agent.
 Use the last ``outputPos`` you received on a previous call to only get new output data.

 ``containerId`` (``Number``)
-    Get console output from a specific launch (optional, ``0`` by default).
-If not present or ``0``, Phantombuster will select the most relevant launch (either a running agent or the last finished run).
-Use the last ``containerId`` you received on a previous call to always get relevant console output lines.
-When you receive a different ``containerId`` than the one you requested with, you know that at least one new agent launch occurred.
+    Launch tracking number (optional, ``0`` by default).
+This is used internally by Phantombuster to return relevant values for ``outputPos``.
+Use the last ``containerId`` and ``outputPos`` you received on a previous call to always get relevant console output lines.
+When you receive a different ``containerId`` than the one you made the request with, you know that at least one new launch has occurred.

 Sample response: